Walter J. Karabian: Early life

 Karabian was born in Fresno, California, and graduated from Roosevelt High School in June 1956.
 After high school, Karabian attended the University of Southern California in Los Angeles.
 While studying at USC, Karabian was elected Student Body and Junior Class President.
 He was awarded his Bachelor of Arts in American History in 1960.

 In 1963 Karabian graduated from the USC Law School and also obtained a Master of Science degree in Public Administration.
 Karabian took an early interest in politics, working for President Lyndon B. Johnson's reelection campaign in 1964.

 After college, Karabian was a Deputy District Attorney for the County of Los Angeles and entered into private practice with John H. Karns, in Monterey Park.

 Political career

 Karabian was elected to the State Assembly in 1966 as a representative for the 45th Assembly District in the West San Gabriel Valley region of Los Angeles County.
 Karabian represented the 45th District for the next eight years, continually winning reelection to the State Assembly.
-He published various legal articles during his years in the Assembly and gained a reputation as a significant legal author as well as legislator.
-Karabian came to occupy a position of leadership among California Democrats and was eventually appointed the Assembly Majority Leader in 1971.

-A progressive Democrat, Karabian authored bills that dealt with crime and the law, prison reform, education, civil rights, free speech, and the preservation of endangered species in California.
+As a Democratic leader, Karabian mentored many future members of the Assembly, including Richard Alatorre and Art Torres.
+Considering himself to be a progressive, Karabian authored bills that dealt with prison reform, education, civil rights, free speech, and the preservation of endangered species in California.

 Karabian ran for Secretary of State in 1974 but was defeated in the primary by March Fong Eu.